marrio-h/universal-parallax/README.md

 	top: 0;
 	left: 0;

-	/* optional - can be put in separate class */
+	/* optional - for better control, put in separate class */
 	background-repeat: no-repeat;
 	background-position: center;
 	background-size: cover;
 }
 ```
+:zap: _Gives more flexibility controlling the behaviour of bg images (see "optional" comment)_

 #### #3
 If `<section>` is your container, make the parallax element inside it, just before the **_closing tag_** :point_left: